Access all the Google services

 Our ROM and LineageOS use different signing keys, so you can't flash our ROM on top of the official LineageOS; however, the procedure needed to migrate from the official LineageOS is very simple.

-If you don't care about losing your current data just reboot into recovery, wipe Data, Cache and Dalvik (perform a "Factory reset") and, without rebooting, install LineageOS for microG.
+If you don't care about losing your current data just reboot into recovery, wipe System, Data, Cache and Dalvik and, without rebooting, install LineageOS for microG.

 If you instead don't want to lose your current data, you can use our migration ZIP, that replaces the LineageOS' keys with ours.
 However, if you have installed unofficial builds of: